lsbFlying/resy/README.md

 ```

 ### useConciseState
-The existence of useConciseState is mainly for the improvement of state management
+the existence of useConciseState is mainly for the improvement of state management
 for data state localization and hook state simplification,
 which makes up for most state management can only carry out large-scale module state management,
 and makes up for and improve the lack of privatized processing capacity of local states.